Reconfiguration and Locomotion with Joint Movements in the Amoebot Model: Meta-Modules

 In the \emph{$k$-tunnel primitive}, we move a meta-module $R$ through a simple path of meta-modules with $k$ corners to the other end (see \Cref{fig:primitive:rhombical:tunnel}).
-However, we do not move $R$ directly through the path.
-Instead, we make use of the following two basic operations.
-First, by contracting two adjacent meta-modules into parallelograms, we \emph{pull} one meta-module into the other (see the first round in \Cref{fig:meta:rhombical:tunnel:fast}).
-Second, by expanding two adjacent contracted meta-modules, we \emph{push} one meta-module out again (see the fourth round in \Cref{fig:meta:rhombical:tunnel:fast}).
+We realize the primitive as follows (see \Cref{fig:meta:rhombical:tunnel:fast}).
+We assume that all meta-modules in the corners are orientated towards the preceding meta-module, and all other meta-modules are oriented along the path.
+Otherwise, we apply the reorientation primitive.
+We will not move $R$ directly through the path.
+Instead, we will make use of pull and push operations (see \Cref{fig:meta:rhombical:rotation}).

-Now, consider a line of at least 4 meta-modules with two contracted meta-modules at one end.
+Consider a line of at least 4 meta-modules with two contracted meta-modules at one end.
 By expanding those two meta-modules and contracting the two meta-modules at the other end, we transfer a meta-module from one end to the other end without changing the length of the line (see the third round in \Cref{fig:meta:rhombical:tunnel:fast}).
 If we have only a line of 3 meta-modules, it suffices to contract and expand one meta-module, respectively (see the second round in \Cref{fig:meta:rhombical:tunnel:fast}).
 Note that we have to remove most of the bonds along the line to permit the line to move freely.
-The pull and push operations allow us to transfer $R$ from one corner to the next corner in a single round.
+The pull and push operations allow us to `transfer' $R$ from one corner to the next corner in a single round.
+Note that the rotation primitive is a special case of the $k$-tunnel primitive.

 \begin{lemma} Our implementation of the $k$-tunnel primitive requires $k + 1$ rounds. \end{lemma}